Michael is the New York Times bestselling author of I Can’t Date Jesus: Love, Sex, Family, Race, and Other Reasons I’ve Put My Faith in Beyoncé.

-Additionally, he writes the advice column "Dearly Beloved" for Into and serves as a regular contributor to sites like Essence, Complex, The Root, among others.
-He’s also written for the New York Times magazine, the Washington Post, Rolling Stone, Teen Vogue, Wired, Buzzfeed, The Guardian, them., Mic News, Esquire, NBCTHINK, Time Ideas, New York magazine’s Vulture, Salon, The Atlantic, NPR’s Code Switch, Comedy Central Online, and numerous additional outlets.
+Additionally, he is a regular contributor to Esquire, Elle, Essence, NBC News’ THINK, MTV News, among others.
+He’s also written for the New York Times, the Washington Post, the Houston Chronicle, Complex, Rolling Stone, Teen Vogue, Wired, BuzzFeed, The Guardian, them., Time Ideas, New York magazine’s Vulture, Salon, The Atlantic, NPR, Comedy Central Online, and numerous additional outlets.

 In the past, you could find Michael in his most natural state on The Cynical Ones, a humor blog filled with commentary on politics, pop culture, and personal anecdotes.
 The Root once named Michael named one of the Best Black Bloggers to Know .
 ESSENCE magazine named him one of the top #BlackTwitter voices to follow.

 His work has been referenced everywhere from The Weekly Standard to Jezebel to MSNBC and even been deemed required reading for courses at Harvard University.
 Michael has also been featured on MSNBC, NPR, BET, VH1, CBS News, Viceland, SiriusXM Radio, in addition to various radio interviews on nationally syndicated programs.